rich-7941/English-Water/content/english/pages/lead-pipes.md

 - **Iron** – Very hard, dark and may be rusty
 - **Plastic** – Typically blue, but if older, it may be black or grey

-## How Does Lead Get into Drinking Water?
+## How does lead get into drinking water?

 Lead from water supply pipes can dissolve into the water while it stands in the pipe.
 Therefore, if you have a lead water supply pipe, there will likely be some lead in your drinking water.
 The concentration of lead may depend on the following:
 - **How long the water has been standing in the lead water supply pipe**